GU10 or Integrated LED Downlights?

 Almost every LED lamp and LED downlight is available in warm white 3000K and cool white 4000K colour temperatures.
 Cool white LEDs have a brighter lumen output.
 In this case the V50 is 600-650 lumens and the Aurora 5W Ice GU10 is 500-520 lumens.
 When you're comparing the prices of each type of downlight you need to add up the price of the GU10 LED and the GU10 downlight, then compare the final price with an integrated unit.

-The integrated downlight is better, although it really does depend on which types of downlight brands and models you are comparing.
-Your next question might be which downlight?
+The integrated downlight is technologically better, although it really does depend on which types of downlight brands and models you're comparing.
+The next question on your quest to find the perfect recessed downlight might be which downlight?